Skip to Content

 Furthermore, with its easy accessibility and the ability to experience the best of the area in just a few days, Tromsø is also an ideal destination for a long weekend!

-In our previous articles, you can read about all the amazing things that you can do in Tromso in winter as well as the most epic tours in Tromso.
-But since so many of our readers asked how to plan their time and itinerary suggestions, I decided that it was time to also share my Tromso winter trip itinerary with you, exactly as I did it on my very first trip to the region.
+In our previous articles, you can read about all the amazing things that you can do in Tromso in winter, as well as the most epic tours in Tromso.
+But since so many of our readers asked how to plan their time and itinerary suggestions, in this guide, I share my Tromso winter trip itinerary, exactly as I did on my very first trip to the region.

 This activity-packed Tromso itinerary allows you to experience the very best of Norway’s winter wonderland in just three days.
 It is also perfect for those looking for ideas for a long weekend break in Norway in winter.